 The Company uses the residual value method with respect to the measurement of shares and warrants issued as private placement units.
 The residual value method first allocates value to the more easily measurable component based on fair value and then the residual value, if any, to the less easily measurable component.
 The Company considers the fair value of common shares issued in a unit private placement to be the more easily measurable component.
-The balance, if any, is allocated to the attached warrants, except where there is a related flow-through share premium, as detailed in the next paragraph.
+The balance, if any, is allocated to the attached warrants.
 Any fair value attributed to the warrants is recorded as reserves.